-Mercedes-Benz is electrifying the tried-and-tested Econic to protect mankind and the climate.
+Mercedes-Benz is electrifying the tried-and-tested Econic.
+For mankind and the climate.

 Towns are growing.
 As too are the demands placed on mobility, logistics, the environment and quality of life.
 Our answer to this is a commercial vehicle which is up to the challenge.
-It is powerful and efficient whilst also delivering the greatest possible safety for all road users.
-And, with its emission-free and quiet drive system, it provides sustainable solutions to combat the increasing environmental pollution in conurbations.
+It is powerful and efficient whilst also can increase safety for all road users.
+And, with its local emission-free and quiet drive system, it provides sustainable solutions to combat the increasing environmental pollution in conurbations.
 The Econic: coming soon with a purely battery-electric drive.

 In traditional internal combustion engines, the energy required to accelerate cars or trucks is converted into heat when the vehicles are braked.
 This then dissipates as unused waste energy into the environment.
 Electric vehicles, on the other hand, can recover some of this kinetic energy through so-called recuperation during braking and feed it back into the battery.
 This energy is then available again for propulsion during the next acceleration phase.